Oropouche Virus Disease in Pregnancy

 - Pregnant people who meet the criteria of a suspected OROV case should undergo CLIA-approved testing for OROV, facilitated by the local health departments.
 Concomitant testing for dengue virus infection is also recommended.

-- Maternal-fetal medicine subspecialists should ensure concern for confirmed or suspected OROV disease and that patients deliver at a hospital appropriate to facilitate postnatal testing and treatment.
+- Pregnant patients with confirmed or suspected OROV disease should deliver at a hospital appropriate to facilitate postnatal evaluation.

 Introduction